Our First Alarm Wellness Team

 Founder and President

-“Six years ago, my job was to convince agencies that behavioral health support was even necessary.
-Today, that’s a given.
+“In the beginning, my job was to convince agencies that behavioral health support was even necessary.
 Now the question is ‘how do we deliver these services the best way possible?”

-Tina works directly with agencies, provides structured training, and speaks at conferences — always with the goal of keeping the discussion going.
+Tina works directly with agencies, individuals and family members; provides structured training, and speaks at conferences — always with the goal of keeping the discussion going.

 Sapna Lee, LMFT